ethanliew/MOLPay.NET/README.md

 | Reversal Request | Reversal |
 | Capture Transaction | Capture |

-For example, create object using C# will look like this and create object based on requirement parameter.
+For example, to create Seamless Integration object, will look like this:
 ```C#
 Seamless payment = new Seamless()
 ```

 #### MOLPay Seamless Integration (Seamless)
-To send payment request using [Seamless Integration](https://github.com/MOLPay/Seamless_Integration) you may create object from `Seamless` class a
+To send payment request using [Seamless Integration](https://github.com/MOLPay/Seamless_Integration) you may create object from `Seamless` class.

 ```C#
 Seamless payment = new Seamless();